-Successful candidates will have earned an advanced degree and/or have relevant professional experience in a technical, social science, or interdisciplinary field such as information, information science, statistics, computer science, engineering, political science, sociology, law, or economics.
-A successful candidate will have: a record of superior academic or professional performance; the ability to be self-directed with broadly-defined limits on assignments; excellent communication skills, both oral and written; and a demonstrated ability to interact efficiently with diverse people in a highly multidisciplinary environment.
+Preferred qualifications include: a record of superior academic or professional performance; the ability to be self-directed with broadly-defined limits on assignments; excellent communication skills, both oral and written; and a demonstrated ability to interact efficiently with diverse people in a highly multidisciplinary environment.

 How to Apply

-About The I School
+About the I School

 UC Berkeley’s newest school, the School of Information (I School), was created in 1994 to address one of society’s most compelling challenges: the need to organize and make sense of the abundance of information that we can now collect, store, and share without regard for cost or distance.
 The way we organize, represent, govern, and make sense of this information will shape our ability to achieve public as well as private goals.